floydwch/the-most-influential-developers-on-github/README.md

 ## Result Analysis
 ### Histogram of Top 10 in General
 ![](images/General-histogram.png)
 The maximum of a user's direct influencing stars is `starred * followers`, so the products of starred and followers of users can help to analyze the performance of our method.
 To make the histogram more readable, the products are square root of product indeed.
+According to the histogram, the gradient of the products is falling, the PageRank method works!

 ## Data Insights
 *In Progress*